 What does the Bible say about the Trinity?
 Part 2

 In part one of our study, What does the Bible say about the Trinity, we learned that there are differing opinions about the concept of the trinity.
 We also learned that some translations have corrupted the Biblical text concerning the trinity, which makes study of the trinity difficult.
-We saw from 1 John 5:7 that the Father, the Word, and the Holy Spirit are one and finally, we learned a little bit about who God is.
+We saw from 1 John 5:7 that the Father, the Word, and the Holy Spirit are one.
+Finally, we learned a little bit about who God is.
 In part two of what does the Bible say about the trinity, we will continue our brief study of the trinity by exploring the central core of the trinity, God.

 How many Gods are there?

 A reference to this can be seen in Genesis 1:26 and Genesis 3:22 where God says He will create man in “our” image and that man had become as “one of us.”
 The use of the plural “our” and “us” acknowledges the Father, Son, and Holy Spirit.
 Likewise, the word God used in these references is the Hebrew word Elohim.
 Elohim is a plural word for God.
 In Hebrew, unlike English, plural is three or more.
 Two would be called dual.
-Therefore Elohim is referring to three persons.
+Therefore, Elohim is referring to three persons.
 Yet, in Genesis 1:27, we are told that God made man in “his” own image.
 Also, we are told in Genesis 3:23 that He (God) drove man out of the garden.
 Clearly these are references to a single person.

 So, we have one God, with three coexisting persons.
 This sounds confusing, but some have described this using the reference to water in three forms.
 Frozen water is solid ice, room temperature water is liquid, and evaporated water is steam.
 Three different forms from the same water.
 However, God can be three different forms at the same time because He is present everywhere (Psalms 139:6-12; Jeremiah 23:24).
 This is because God is not limited to time and space.
 With this understanding we can now understand references to the Father, Son, and Holy Spirit all being God.